Modern flat Earth beliefs: Beliefs

+Flat Earth Society believes the Earth is a disk, with the Sun and the Moon, both spherical, rotating above the disk.

 Based on the speakers at the 2018 UK's Flat Earth UK Convention, believers in a flat Earth vary widely in their views.
 While most agree upon a disc-shaped Earth, some are convinced that Earth is diamond-shaped.
 Furthermore, while most believers do not believe in outer space and none believe humans have ever travelled there, they vary widely in their views of the universe.
 (Flat Earth International Conferences, organized by Robbie Davidson, are unaffiliated with the Flat Earth Society.
 According to Davidson, the "Earth is ... a stationary plane, with the sun, moon, and stars inside a dome", while the Flat Earth Society promotes a model in which Earth is "a disk flying through space", and which Davidson finds "incredibly ridiculous".)

 Filmmakers of Behind the Curve attended another flat Earth conference at which a substantial number of people believed that Earth was an infinite plane, potentially with more continents beyond the purported circular ice wall of Antarctica.

 Members of the Flat Earth Society and other flat-Earthers claim that NASA and other government agencies conspire to fabricate evidence that Earth is spherical.
 According to the most widely spread version of current flat-Earth theory, NASA is guarding the Antarctic ice wall that surrounds Earth.
-Flat-Earthers argue that NASA manipulates and fabricates its satellite images, based on observations that the color of the oceans changes from image to image and that continents seem to be in different places.
+Flat-Earthers argue that NASA manipulates and fabricates its satellite images, based on observations that the colour of the oceans changes from image to image and that continents seem to be in different places.
 The publicly perpetuated image is kept up through a large-scale practice of "compartmentalization", according to which only a select number of individuals have knowledge about the truth.
+Flat-Earthers have used footage from dust, ice and water particles escaping from spaceships to claim that the International Space Station is "underwater", akin to the NASA Neutral Buoyancy Laboratory swimming pool used as a training center for astronauts; as well as misrepresented and incomplete footage of objects floating inside the ISS in order to deny the weightlessness experienced by bodies in orbit.

 Research by Carlos Diaz Ruiz and Tomas Nilsson on the arguments that flat Earthers wield, shows three factions, each one subscribing to its own set of beliefs.